 All businesses offering a designated service must have an AML/CTF program to meet their compliance.
 Most importantly, all Hotels and Clubs with more than 15 gaming machines must have an appropriate program.
-Additionally, the program must be tailored for the individual business.
+Additionally, the program must be tailored to the individual business.

-Following the implementation of the program the compliance officer (generally the General Manager or the Licensee) is responsible for ensuring that all items outlined in the program are adhered to.
-To clarify, ensuring compliance with the program is critical and involves management oversight, training, and in most cases independent reviews.
+Following the implementation of the program, the compliance officer (generally the General Manager or the Licensee) is responsible for ensuring that all items outlined in the program are adhered to.
+To clarify, ensuring compliance with the program is critical and involves management oversight, training, and in most cases, independent reviews.

 Key components of the program that should be regularly reviewed or assessed are as followed:

-- Programs must be risk-based, regular reviews should check to ensure the risk assessment in the program reflects the current business.
+- Programs must be risk-based, and regular reviews should check to ensure the risk assessment in the program reflects the current business.

 - Know Your Customers (KYC) rules must be strictly adhered to.

 - The Transaction Monitoring Procedures (TMP) should be clearly defined procedures and should outline daily checks.

 - Clear procedures that facilitate the identification and reporting of suspicious matters.

 - The compliance managers must have appropriate authority to carry out his/her duties as they pertain to AML/CTF.